 Pack some needed supplies and leave them at a friend or neighbor’s home.
-Remember to pack clothes for you and your children, toiletries, documents for school enrollment or to obtain public aid (birth certificates and rent receipts), an extra set of car keys, cash or checkbook, and a special toy for each child.
+Remember to pack clothes for you and your children, toiletries, documents for school enrollment or to obtain public aid, including birth certificates and rent receipts, an extra set of car keys, cash or checkbook, and a special toy for each child.

 Remember, every day you remain in your home you are at risk.
-Talk to your providers and plan ahead.
+Talk to your doctor and friends and plan ahead.